storage_engine

 • storage_engine.chunk_group_row_limit

-The README says these GUCs become visible once the library is loaded; add storage_engine to shared_preload_libraries if you want them available immediately in every session.
+The README says these GUCs become visible once the shared library is loaded; add storage_engine to shared_preload_libraries if you want them available immediately in every session or need the built-in maintenance background worker.

 Useful Management Functions